 Tilt has other uses besides making a player look menacing though.
 Angling the helmet correctly also helps with proper visibility and chin protection.
 Without tilting most helmets, you will look through the middle bar, which is incorrect and provides poor visibility.
 Tilting the helmet lets you see through the top bar sections, and delivers proper chin protection.

 At Sports Unlimited, we offer total customization on a majority of our lacrosse helmets.
-With popular styles such as the Cascade R Men's Lacrosse Helmet, and Cascade CPV-R Men's Lacrosse Helmet, players, parents, and coaches can select helmet, visor, and chin guard colors as well as decal options to completely customize their helmet.
+With popular styles such as the Cascade CS-R Youth Lacrosse Helmet, and Cascade CPV-R Men's Lacrosse Helmet, players, parents, and coaches can select helmet, visor, and chin guard colors as well as decal options to completely customize their helmet.
 With almost endless combinations, you can get the exact look you want, and the safety you need, to play like a star on the field!